 - 200 grams ash gourd (kumbalanga or white gourd or petha or winter melon) – peeled and chopped

 - 1 green chili – chopped finely or ½ teaspoon, chopped

 - ½ teaspoon mustard seeds

 - ½ teaspoon cumin seeds – optional

 - ½ teaspoon turmeric powder

-- ¾ cup grated coconut
+- ½ cup fresh grated coconut

-- 1 to 1.5 tablespoon coconut oil
+- 1 to 1.5 tablespoons coconut oil

 - salt as required